Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 For example,

 ```
-home.adoptPet(dog1) // totally ok
+home.adoptPet(dog1) // returns the number of pets that have been adopted thus far
-home.adoptPet(dog1) // not ok at all
+home.adoptPet(dog1) // an error/exception gets raised
 ```

 ## Instructions for reviewer